The-Scripters-Guild/Warzone/docs/items/weapon-configs.md

 - Notes: Used as a custom vehicle weapon; not intended for players.

 ## [137] Rocket Hog Weapon + Scatterbound Heatwave
-- Weapon Type: Rocket Hog Weapon + Pursuit Hydra
+- Weapon Type: Rocket Hog Weapon + Scatterbound Heatwave
 - Point Cost: -
 - Level: -
 - Notes: Used as a custom vehicle weapon; not intended for players.